mostofakamal/ChatServer/README.md

 It is the ASP.NET Core Web API acting as a chat server.Here i have used signalR for real time communication.
 The swagger documentation of the Web API contains all the details of the endpoints and request response.
 Authorized endpoints require 'Bearer <token>' in the header of the request.
+There is a appsetting named AllowCorsOrigins which contains the chat client list url for this chat server to whitelist them in the CORS policy.
+Multiple urls can be added comma seperated.

 This is hosted on Azure Web App service in the link provided above